Toward Culturally Aligned LLMs through Ontology-Guided Multi-Agent Reasoning: Discussion

+Qualitatively, experts frequently noted that persona rationales remained consistent with the retrieved value summaries and that final decisions explicitly reconciled conflicting value signals rather than defaulting to generic responses.
+The case studies further illustrate how evidence-first adjudication can correct or down-weight noisy persona claims when they are not supported by ontology-linked evidence.
+Remaining failures are typically attributable to sparse ontology coverage or imperfect demographic retrieval, which can limit grounding even when the judgment logic is coherent.\footnote{Detailed qualitative evaluation tasks, procedures, and results are provided in Appendix~\ref{app:human_eval}; qualitative case studies, including evidence-first adjudication cases, are provided in Appendix~\ref{sec:case_study}.}

 \paragraph{Performance--Token Usage Trade-off.} Figure~\ref{fig:eval_token} shows the trade-off between token cost and prediction quality across methods.
-We measure cost by the total number of input and output tokens, and use a log-scale x-axis to highlight large differences in usage.
+We measure cost by the total number of input and output tokens, and use a log-scale x-axis to highlight differences in usage.
 Performance is reported with Accuracy (higher is better) and MAE (lower is better).
 Single-pass prompting baselines lie in the lowest-cost regime but generally achieve weaker performance.
-RAG method baseline (ValuesRAG) and Multi-step methods that retrieve external context or aggregate multiple samples (e.g., Self-consistency, and Debate) consume substantially more tokens and typically improve quality. \textbf{OG-MAR} incurs the highest token budget yet achieves the best overall results, with the highest accuracy and lowest average MAE, indicating that the additional computation yields substantive gains rather than mere overhead.
+RAG method baseline (ValuesRAG) and multi-step methods that retrieve external context or aggregate multiple samples consume substantially more tokens and typically improve quality.

+\textbf{OG-MAR} incurs the highest token budget, however, this cost reflects its intended role: not as a token-efficient replacement for lightweight prompting, but as a structured reasoning framework that organizes cultural values through ontology-guided relations, explicitly separates cultural dimensions, and supports transparent multi-agent adjudication.
+Its higher accuracy and lower average MAE therefore suggest that the additional computation contributes to more grounded and interpretable cultural reasoning, rather than merely adding inference overhead.